-Use Premium 60/40 anti-freeze coolant, which is already premixed and ready to use.
+When adding or changing coolant, Polaris recommends using Premium 60/40 anti-freeze coolant, which is already premixed and ready to use.
 Do not dilute with water.
 Never exceed a 60% antifreeze/40% water mixture.
-Contact your dealer if greater protection is required.
-See page 134 for the part numbers of Polaris products.
+See page 125 for the part numbers of Polaris products.